ericpruitt/floor/README.md

 The shell script syntax is POSIX-compliant, and any commands used by the script that are also prescribed by POSIX are only invoked with POSIX-specified command line arguments / features.
+The tool should have no problem handling filenames that contain spaces or start with "-"; please send reports of any such issues.
 Floor has been explicitly tested with the following tools on Debian Linux:

 Shells:
 - [Bash][bash]